v8/v8.dev/src/features/at-method.md

 The new `at` method on `Array.prototype`, the various TypedArray prototypes, and `String.prototype` makes accessing an element nearer to the end of the collection easier and more succinct.

 Accessing the Nth element from the end of a collection is a common operation.
 However, the usual ways to do so are verbose, like `my_array[my_array.length - N]`, or might not be performant, like `my_array.slice(-N)[0]`.
 The new `at` method makes this operation more ergonomic by interpreting negative indices to mean "from the end".
-The previous examples may be expressed as `my_array.at(-n)`.
+The previous examples may be expressed as `my_array.at(-N)`.

 For uniformity, positive indices are also supported, and are equivalent to ordinary property access.